grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

-Note that we do not clean the fake database object like we did with the real database, since we create a fresh object each time the test is run and the results are stored in a memory location different for each instance.
-The test will also be much quicker now, because we are not accessing the database anymore.
+Note that we do not clean the fake database object as we did with the real database since we create a fresh object each time the test is run and the results are stored in a memory location different for each instance.
+The test will also be much quicker now because we are not accessing the database anymore.
 What's more, we can now easily write a test for the error case.
 How?
 Just make another fake class, implemented like this:

 ```csharp
 public class ExplodingOrderDatabase : OrderDatabase